 For products that are returned from Defence's emergency stockpiles, oil companies may credit Defence based on the rates that apply at the time of the return.
 To the extent new deliveries occur as a litre-for-litre exchange, it is permitted to bill the return and the new delivery up against each other if the excise duty rates are the same at the time of the exchange as for the time of the return and the new delivery.
-If the exchange occurs on products with different excise duty rates (such as petrol against mineral oil, domestic heating oil versus heavy heating oil etc.), then the new delivery must always be invoiced with the duty, and the return delivery is credited apart.
+If the exchange occurs on products with different excise duty rates (such as petrol against mineral oil etc.), then the new delivery must always be invoiced with the duty, and the return delivery is credited apart.